wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 for now we can get a sense for it via our example.

-Let's say that we now must run the probram on a *2-core* computer.
+Let's say that we now must run the program on a *2-core* computer.
 Therefore we have a choice after "start" completes: we have 3 ready tasks and only 2 cores.
 Say we run "analyze" and "stats".
 If "analyze" completes before "stats", then we have another choice: